brendanscarano/brendanscarano.github.io/_posts/2016-03-08-starting-with-react-native.md

 <h4 class="blog-header">React</h4>

 So before digging into React Native, and learning this new, exciting technology, I really wanted to get an understanding of React and how this new library functions.
-Coming from an Angular background it was difficult at first to wrap my head around the fact that unlike Anuglar, React doesn't come with an entire framework for you to use.
+Coming from an Angular background it was difficult at first to wrap my head around the fact that unlike Angular, React doesn't come with an entire framework for you to use.

 As taken from the React website: